-Hoya Capital Real Estate, LLC, a Connecticut limited liability company located at 137 Rowayton Avenue, Suite 430, Rowayton, Connecticut 06853, serves as the investment adviser to the Fund.
+Hoya Capital Real Estate, LLC, a Connecticut limited liability company located at 137 Rowayton Avenue, Suite 430, Rowayton, Connecticut 06853, serves as the investment adviser to each Fund.
 The Adviser is owned and controlled by Pettee Investors Inc. and Alexander R. Pettee.

 Pursuant to the Investment Advisory Agreement (the "Advisory Agreement"), the Adviser provides investment advice to the Funds and oversees the day-to-day operations of the Funds, subject to the direction and control of the Board and the officers of the Trust.
-The Adviser is responsible for trading portfolio securities on behalf of the Funds, including selecting broker-dealers to execute purchase and sale transactions, subject to the oversight of the Board.
 Under the Advisory Agreement, the Adviser is also responsible for arranging transfer agency, custody, fund administration and accounting, and other related services necessary for the Funds to operate.
 The Adviser administers the Funds' business affairs, provides office facilities and equipment and certain clerical, bookkeeping and administrative services.
-Under the Advisory Agreement, in exchange for a single unitary management fee from the Funds, the Adviser has agreed to pay all expenses of the Funds except for: the fee paid to the Adviser pursuant to the Advisory Agreement, interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, extraordinary expenses, and distribution fees (12b-1) and expenses.
 For the services it provides to the Funds, each Fund pays the Adviser a unified management fee, which is calculated daily and paid monthly, at an annual rate based on the applicable Funds' average daily net assets as set forth in the table below.